Frequently Asked Questions

 The cabin holds up to 6 people.
-The master bedroom has a queen bed, with a twin trundle below, the 2nd bedroom has a full bed, and there is a queen hide-a-bed in the living room.
+The master bedroom has a queen bed, the 2nd bedroom has a full bed, and there is a queen hide-a-bed in the living room.
 There is also a twin blow up mattress as an optional bed.
-The loaner vehicle provided with the cabin has seats for 5.
 All of that being said, it is not a very big cabin and has only 1 bathroom, so the ideal number of guests is 2-4.

 Is there TV/phone/internet available at the cabin?

 No, no, maybe.
 There is no Television, although a small TV is provided to watch DVD’s on.
 There is no phone.
 Wireless internet is provided (with a password), BUT…The internet is via satellite, and is somewhat limited.
 When it decides to work, you should be able check your email and such, but it is not designed for streaming videos, or downloading lots of pictures, or even using Skype.
 I do NOT guarantee that the internet will be functional during your stay.
 If you can’t handle being disconnected, this is probably not the vacation destination for you.